Geeksltd/Olive/README.md

 # Olive

-Olive is a framework built on top of .NET for more productive cross platform software development in .NET solutions.
-It provides a whole set of productivity tools to make .NET development easier, cleaner and more expressive.
-It's available under the GPLv3 license.
+Olive is a framework built on top of .NET for more productive cross-platform software development in .NET solutions.
+It provides a set of productivity tools to make .NET development easier, cleaner and more expressive.

-Olive is a .NET Standard 2.0 library and so compatible with .NET Framework 4.6.1, .NET Core 2.0, Mono 5.4, Xamarin.iOS 10.14, Xamarin.Mac 3.8, Xamarin.Android 7.5 and UWP.
+As a .NET Standard 2.0 library it's compatible with almost any .NET stack.
-You can check out Olive documentation [HERE](geeksltd.github.com/Olive)
+Check out the Olive documentation [HERE](geeksltd.github.com/Olive)

 ## Contributing